Maarten-vd-Sande/qnorm/README.md

 D       4.666666666666666       3.0     5.666666666666666
 ```

-* **note:** the qnorm cli assumes that the first column and the first row are used as descriptors, and are "ignored" in the quantile normalization process.
+* **note**: the qnorm cli assumes that the first column and the first row are used as descriptors, and are "ignored" in the quantile normalization process.
 Lines starting with a hashtag "#" are treated as comments and ignored.

-* **note:** The CLI requires pandas to be installed (`conda/pip install pandas`)
+* **note**: The CLI requires pandas to be installed (`conda/pip install pandas`)

 ## Installation